In partnership with the National Endowment for the Arts, we welcome you to the

 Together, the University of Colorado Anschutz Medical Campus, the Ponzio Creative Arts Therapy Program at Children's Hospital Colorado, Lighthouse Writers Workshop, and the National Endowment for the Arts are building capacity, engaging with the community, and conducting research that explores the psychological benefits of creative arts.

-Research opportunity for Denver-area ICU & Emergency Medicine professionals
+Research opportunity for Denver-area non-healthcare professionals who work in a hospital.

 Complete our screening survey to see if you are eligible to participate.